 Black Jack is a somewhat small city located in the state of Missouri.
 With a population of 6,935 people and four constituent neighborhoods, Black Jack is the 109th largest community in Missouri.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Black Jack is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Black Jack is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Black Jack who work in office and administrative support (15.66%), sales jobs (9.82%), and teaching (7.28%).
+Overall, Black Jack is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Black Jack who work in office and administrative support (18.88%), food service (9.29%), and teaching (7.56%).

-The overall education level of Black Jack is somewhat higher than in the average US city of 21.84%: 28.80% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Black Jack who are college-educated is somewhat higher than the average US community of 21.84%: 27.40% of adults in Black Jack have at least a bachelor's degree.

-The per capita income in Black Jack in 2010 was $25,060, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,240 for a family of four.
+The per capita income in Black Jack in 2010 was $26,016, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
+This equates to an annual income of $104,064 for a family of four.
 However, Black Jack contains both very wealthy and poor people as well.

-Black Jack is a very ethnically-diverse city.
+Black Jack is a somewhat ethnically-diverse city.
 The people who call Black Jack home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Black Jack residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Black Jack include Irish, Polish, French , and Italian.
+Important ancestries of people in Black Jack include German, Irish, Nigerian, English, and Polish.

 The most common language spoken in Black Jack is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Polish and Spanish.